 Cultural heritage management is where most archaeologists find employment and relates to all fields of archaeology, whether Indigenous, historical or maritime.
 Heritage does not have to be extremely old in order to need management.
-Even relatively recent objects, such as orbital space debris, can have heritage value and create interesting management problems that need to be solved.

 Cultural heritage management is essentially the study of the contemporary significance of heritage sites and places and is closely involved with industry and the processes of development in mining and urban planning.
-The Flinders Graduate Program in Cultural Heritage Management has been specifically developed to train graduates in this field.
+The Flinders Graduate Program in Archaeology and Heritage Management has been specifically developed to train graduates in this field.

 Dedicated topics in cultural heritage management at Flinders include:

 ARCH3205: Indigenous Heritage Management

 ARCH8018: Introduction to Cultural Heritage Management

 ARCH8019: Heritage Management Planning

 ARCH8406: Issues in Indigenous Heritage Management